This post may contain affiliate links. Read our disclosure policy.

 I also have tested a standard muffin recipe with whole milk vs. buttermilk to see how it impacts a different type of recipe:

-The buttermilk muffins had a finer crumb texture than the whole milk muffins.
-The buttermilk batch was SUPER moist and flavorful.
+The buttermilk muffins had a more craggly open-crumb texture than the whole milk muffins and were SUPER moist and flavorful.
 I absolutely loved this batch and don’t think I’ll make muffins without buttermilk again.
-You can see my full Ultimate Guide to Muffins posts here.
+You can see my full Ultimate Guide to Muffins post here.

 - 2 cups (254 grams) all-purpose flour, plus more for dusting